-Interest, bank charges and penalties were \$5,033 higher due to the \$5,739 Part XII.6 penalty incurred in this three month period in respect of Canadian Exploration Expenses that were not incurred by December 31, 2019, pursuant to the sale of flow-through shares.
+Interest, bank charges and penalties were \$5,106 higher due to the Part XII.6 penalty incurred during the year ended June 30, 2020 in respect of Canadian Exploration Expenses that were not incurred by December 31, 2019, pursuant to the sale of flow-through shares.
+In addition, the flow through premium recovery of \$82,000 was netted against a provision of \$48,000 made to indemnify shareholders as a result of the flow-through spending shortfall at December 31, 2019.

-Transaction with Adventus Zinc Corporation and Altius Minerals Limited
+Transaction with Adventus Mining Corporation and Altius Minerals Limited

-On August 14, 2018, the Company announced that together with Adventus Zinc Corporation ("Adventus") (TSX V: ADZN) and Altius Minerals Limited ("Altius") (TSX: ALS), it has completed the acquisitions previously announced on February 21, 2018, April 18, 2018, May 31, 2018 and July 18, 2018, pursuant to which Canstar acquired the Newfoundland base metal exploration assets of Adventus and the Daniel's Harbour Zinc Project from Altius (the "Transaction") in exchange for: (i) the issuance of common shares of the Company to Adventus and Altius; and (ii) a funding commitment from Altius of \$500,000 as part of a \$1,500,021 private placement.
+On August 14, 2018, the Company announced that together with Adventus Mining Corporation (formerly "Adventus Zinc Corporation", "Adventus") (TSX V: ADZN) and Altius Minerals Limited ("Altius") (TSX: ALS), it has completed the acquisitions previously announced on February 21, 2018, April 18, 2018, May 31, 2018 and July 18, 2018, pursuant to which Canstar acquired the Newfoundland base metal exploration assets of Adventus and the Daniel's Harbour Zinc Project from Altius (the "Transaction") in exchange for: (i) the issuance of common shares of the Company to Adventus and Altius; and (ii) a funding commitment from Altius of \$500,000 as part of a \$1,500,021 private placement.